 When it comes to choosing a grill, you have the choice of a charcoal, gas or electric model.
 Whilst an electric grill is undoubtedly convenient, there are some drawbacks.

 - Outdoor use.
 Not all grills are suitable for outdoor use which limits how you will use them.
 Many are kitchen countertop appliances only.
 Even the models that can be used outside will have trailing electric cables which can present a trip hazard and will be an electrical hazard if they come into contact it water.

-- To get that authentic, outdoor BBQ flavor, you can’t beat a gas or charcoal grill.
+- To get that authentic, outdoor BBQ flavor, you can’t beat charcoal grill.
 Electric grills simply can’t recreate it.

 - It can be difficult to reach high temperatures with an electric grill.
 They are best used for cooking at more moderate heats.
 For this reason, many electric grill models are not great at searing food.

 - Because of the presence of electricity, you have to be very careful about where water is applied.
 Much of the grill cannot be submerged in water.

 You have a choice of electric grill for your home.
 Here are the main categories that you can select from.

 You will use these in the same way as you use outdoor propane gas or charcoal grill when you invite your family over for a BBQ.
 Instead of an open flame, the heat for cooking is provided by electricity.
 It may be a traditional electric grill or use infrared technology that retains the moisture of the food and hence its flavor.

 You will need to be able to access an electric socket for an electric grill outdoor model to work.
 However, they require very little work.
 They are usually on a stand (which may have additional working surfaces for food preparation outdoors) and they may have wheels so that you can move them around easily.